 For many people, a ticket is merely something that allows them entry to an event.
 But for others it's so much more.
-People keep tickets for many different reasons; as a reminder of a favourite concert, a winning game or simply because they had a great time.
+People keep tickets for many different reasons; as a reminder of a favourite concert, a winning game, or to become part of the collage maker's art.

 The art of ticket design is a challenge for any creative; the aim being to heighten people's excitement towards the event, as well as creating a design so awesome they won't think of throwing it in the bin.
-Here are some fantastic examples of ticket design that do just that...
+Yet the canvas is a small one, and designing a clear and attractive ticket is often an test of how best to utilise the golden ratio.
+Here are some fantastic examples of ticket design that do more than simply meet the brief.

 01. Tamarack campground

 This vintage-style ticket design was created by graphic designer Theresa Garritano (opens in new tab).
 A freelance project, Garritano developed these for privately owned campground Tamarack, a frequent summer getaway for the designer.
 Featuring all the vital event information in a clear and stylish way, the ticket design leaves you with no doubt as to the event's main attraction.

 This clean and simple ticket design was developed by Singapore-based creative studio Anonymous (opens in new tab) for the second installment of the Design Film Festival event.
 The clear design features the name of the viewer's chosen film printed prominently on bright, eye-catching red 170gsm Nadali paper.